Encarnación, White Sox complete $12 million, 1-year contract

 Encarnación hit 34 home runs in 109 games for Seattle and the Yankees last year.
 The three-time All-Star led the American League with 21 homers when the Mariners dealt him to New York in June.
 The Yankees declined a $25 million option for next season, opting to pay a $5 million buyout.

-Encarnación batted .249 with 13 homers and 37 RBIs in 44 regular-season games with the Yankees, limited by oblique problems.
-He hit .308 while New York beat Minnesota in the AL Division Series, but was 1 for 18 with 11 strikeouts in the AL Championship Series against Houston.
+He hit .249 with 13 homers and 37 RBIs in 44 regular-season games with the Yankees, limited by oblique problems.
+He batted .308 while New York beat Minnesota in the AL Division Series, but was 1 for 18 with 11 strikeouts in the AL Championship Series against Houston.

 Encarnación, who turned 37 on Tuesday, has eight straight seasons with more than 30 homers.
 He has 414 homers in 15 years with Cincinnati, Toronto, Cleveland, Seattle and New York.
 Last year he became the first major leaguer to play on three continents in one season, opening the season in Tokyo with the Mariners and going to London in June with the Yankees.